Terranigma: Setting and characters

 In Terranigma, the planet is portrayed as a hollow sphere (though the map in the game is mathematically a torus) that has both an external and internal face.
 Since the beginning of the Earth, the external Lightside, the surface world, stood for growth whereas the internal Darkside, the underworld, represented decline.
 Over the course of billions of years, these two forces came to be called God and Devil.
 Regardless of this inner antagonism, rapid progress took root and primitive life forms evolved to plants, animals, and humans.
 Technology and industry further expanded civilization, but the fight between God and the Devil was still taking place, more fiercely than ever.
-The conflict culminated in a final battle in Antarctica, on the surface world.
-However, neither of the two forces was victorious.
+The conflict culminated in a final battle in Antarctica, on the surface world, but neither of the two forces was victorious.
 The continents of the surface world submerged into the sea and the underworld was sealed away.